chakeson/Reading-order/backend/README.md

 - findOneAndUpdate all must check if something was actually returned like else if (book)

+- Consider storing 10 last IP address from user.

 - Add login with Apple.

-- Consider storing 10 last IP address from user.
+Skip this most likely.

+- Password recovery for email accounts.

+# Longer term todo

+- Implement automatic testing.
+End point api testing and coverage of the code.

 # Installation
 Once you have cloned the repository you can install the dependencies with npm.